 Lee has made numerous upgrades to our Open Range 386-FLR Fifth Wheel and I wanted him to share them here.
 Some are simple and others are more complicated but they have all resulted in an easier, more comfortable living environment.
+Of course your mileage may vary and as with all repairs proceed with caution.

 Window Push Bars